 Previews began March 8, when the mists of a family-plot graveyard parted and out walked Nathan Lane and Bebe Neuwirth, each two-time Tony Award winners, as heads-of-household Gomez and Morticia, respectively.

-The newly constructed musical comedy about a ghoulish clan that lives by its own rules in a haunted mansion also includes the iconic characters of torture-friendly pre-teen Pugsley (Adam Riegler); the witchy Grandma (played by an ad-libbing Jackie Hoffman); Frankenstein-like butler Lurch (Zachary James); and the lovable zombie-esque Uncle Fester (Kevin Chamberlin).
+The newly constructed musical comedy about a ghoulish clan that lives by its own rules in a haunted mansion also includes the iconic characters of torture-friendly pre-teen Pugsley ( Adam Riegler); the witchy Grandma (played by an ad-libbing Jackie Hoffman); Frankenstein-like butler Lurch ( Zachary James); and the lovable zombie-esque Uncle Fester ( Kevin Chamberlin).

+Following the fall 2009 world-premiere Chicago tryout of The Addams Family, four-time Tony-winning director Jerry Zaks ( Guys and Dolls) joined the show as the creative consultant (his official billing) to work with the entire creative team.
+Phelim McDermott & Julian Crouch (known for their macabre Shockheaded Peter) designed the costumes and sets, and are the directors of record in the opening-night Playbill.
 With the addition of Zaks, the musical has gone through rewrites and sharpening; the opening number, "When You're an Addams," for instance, is new since last fall.
 The chorus is newly outfitted in monochrome to better reflect their poltergeist nature.

 The musical's plot, not based on "Addams Family" TV or film plots of the past, concerns teenage daughter Wednesday (played by In the Heights' Krysta Rodriguez) falling in love with a college kid she meets in Central Park, Lucas Beineke (played by Wesley Taylor).
 His Ohioan parents, Mal and Alice (played by Terrence Mann and Carolee Carmello), come to dinner at the Addams' manse (on the edge of Central Park, apparently) to meet the family.
 All Wednesday wants is "One Normal Night," as she sings in Act One.